kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 A rollout can fail when the authorization configuration file being passed doesn't exist or is invalid.

+A rollback can fail if the admins failed to set the existing command line flag `--authorization-webhook-*`.

 Already running workloads won't be impacted but cluster users won't be able to access the control plane if the cluster is single-node.